kontainapp/km/demo/spring-boot/README.md

 ```

 ### Step 3 Measure Base Startup Time
-Outside of the container run the program `demo/spring-boot/test/test.sh`.
-This program will print the time in nanoseconds when the server first responds.
+Outside of the container run the program `demo/spring-boot/test/test.sh` which prints the time in nanoseconds when the server first responds.

 Inside the container run
 ```
-/opt/kontain/bin/km --mgtpipe=/tmp/km.sock --print-start /opt/kontain/java/bin/java.kmd -XX:-UseCompressedOops -jar /app.jar
+date +%s%N ; /opt/kontain/bin/km --mgtpipe=/tmp/km.sock /opt/kontain/java/bin/java.kmd -XX:-UseCompressedOops -jar /app.jar
 ```
 This prints the time in nanoseconds when we start the server.
+(Note: the `date` command on alpine (`busybox`) does not support nanosecond time).

 The difference between the two values is the time it took for the server to respond to requests in nanoseconds.